fapapa/reduce_and_inject/reduce_and_inject.md

 ## Levels of abstraction

 Computers are incredibly complex marvels of human achievement.
-At their core they are a huge collection of precisely interconnected, electronically controlled switches that do our bidding.
-For all their complexity, we interact with them using touches, swipes, clicks, and keypresses, etc., that feel like an extension of our own bodies and minds.
+At their core, they are a huge collection of precisely interconnected, electronically controlled switches that do our bidding.
+For all their complexity, we interact with them using touches, swipes, clicks, and key presses, etc., that feel like an extension of our bodies and minds.
 The concept that allows us to bridge the gap between their complexity and their ease-of-use is *abstraction*.

 The processor of a computer generally only has one way to conditionally execute